-People widely thought that Prohibiting would have beneficial effects.
+People widely thought that Prohibiting would have good effects.
 It would reduce crime, improve health, and decrease violence.
-They thought it would raise morality, promote prosperity, and protect young people.
+And it would raise morality, promote prosperity, and protect young people.

-Because of strong temperance sentiment in the state, prohibitionists argued that the law would practically enforce itself.
+There was strong temperance sentiment in the state.
+So supporters argued that the law would almost enforce itself.
 It soon became clear how very wrong they were.

 Many thought it illegitimate to prohibit drinking.
 For some, such as French, Italians, Jews and others, alcohol was part of their culture.
 Indeed, to a large degree, Prohibition was part of a cultural war against those who were thought “foreign.”

 There was a strong demand for alcohol.
 Illegal operators quickly moved in to supply that demand.
 In order to do so they routinely bribed police and others.
-Sometimes law enforcement officers themselves were directly involved in moonshining and bootlegging.
+Sometimes police themselves were directly involved in moonshining and bootlegging.

-Those who wouldn’t accept bribes were sometimes faced threats and intimidation.
-In For example, a federal officer preparing to testify in a moonshine case was threatened with death to prevent his testimony.
+Those who wouldn’t accept bribes were sometimes faced threats.
+For example, a federal officer preparing to testify in a moonshine case was threatened with death to prevent his testimony.

 The frequent revelations of widespread corruption turned many against Prohibition.
 It became fashionable for the first time in history for women to drink.

 Prohibition also promoted a new and dangerous pattern of drinking.
 That was drinking less often but drinking much large quantities at one time.
 People didn’t go to a speakeasy to sip leisurely with a meal.
 They went to gulp alcohol quickly without food.